shigebeyond/jkmvc/doc/controller.md

-# Controllers
+# Controller

 A Controller stands in between the models and the views in an application.
 It passes information on to the model when data needs to be changed and it requests information from the model when data needs to be loaded.

 Controllers then pass on the data of the model to the views where the data is used to render for the users.
 Controllers essentially control the flow of the application.

-Controllers are called by the `com.jkmvc.http.Server#callController` function based on the [Route] that the url matched.
+Controllers are called by the `com.jkmvc.http.Server#callController` function based on the Route that the url matched.
 Be sure to read the [routing](routing) page to understand how to use routes to map urls to your controllers.

 ## 1 Create Controller